pargibaycalvo/ServiceAccounts/TutorialServiceAccounts.md

-# ServiceAccounts
+# ServiceAccounts and SyncAdapter
- Add accounts from the app Android
+ Add accounts from the app Android and synchronize the accounts

  # Este tutorial lo estoy realizando a los pocos iré añadiendo y modificando apartados conforme voy avanzando y encontrando errores.